-- 8.7.4.1 The diameter of the fire main shall be based on the required capacity of the main fixed fire pump and the diameter of the water service pipes shall be sufficient to ensure an adequate supply of water for the operation of at least one fire hose. - 8.7.4.2 Pipes of the water fire main system shall comply with all the requirements of 3.2.5.2. - 8.7.4.3 The valves of water fire main pipes shall be located where they will not be damaged by cargo. - 8.7.4.4 Where a fixed fire pump is fitted outside the engine room, in accordance with 8.7.2.7: - .1 an isolating valve shall be fitted on the fire main so that at all the hydrants in the ship, except that or those in the machinery space of category A, can be supplied with water; - .2 the isolating valve shall be located in an easily accessible position outside the machinery space of category A.
+- 8.7.4.1 The diameter of the fire main shall be based on the required capacity of the main fixed fire pump and the diameter of the water service pipes shall be sufficient to ensure an adequate supply of water for the operation of at least one fire hose.
+Water fire main pipes shall be designed for working pressure of at least 1 MPa. - 8.7.4.2 Pipes of the water fire main system shall comply with all the requirements of 3.2.5.2. - 8.7.4.3 The valves of water fire main pipes shall be located where they will not be damaged by cargo. - 8.7.4.4 Where a fixed fire pump is fitted outside the engine room, in accordance with 8.7.2.7: - .1 an isolating valve shall be fitted on the fire main so that at all the hydrants in the ship, except that or those in the machinery space of category A, can be supplied with water; - .2 the isolating valve shall be located in an easily accessible position outside the machinery space of category A.